 St. Patrick's Day is upon us.
 That means it's time to deck yourself in green, grab a frosty Guinness, and check out some of these Irish-themed movie selections.
 Ranging from historical to outright fun, these movies are guaranteed to get you in an Irish frame of mind.
 If anything, it'll be great background noise while you struggle to perfect your grandmothers Irish Potato Candy recipe (the secret is extra coconut).

-1. The Wind That Shakes The Barley- In this sympathetic look at the Irish War of Independence in the early 20th century, "The Wind That Shakes The Barley" is about two brothers brothers once united against the British who are torn apart when ideological differences within their rebellion arise.
-The 2006 film is the highest grossing from director Ken Loach, who never succumbed to the temptations of Hollywood and instead continues to make independent films on his own terms.
+The Wind That Shakes The Barley- In this sympathetic look at the Irish War of Independence in the early 20th century, "The Wind That Shakes The Barley" is about two brothers brothers once united against the British who are torn apart when ideological differences within their rebellion arise.
+The 2006 film is the highest grossing from director Ken Loach, who never succumbed to the temptations of Hollywood and instead continues to make independent films.
 The title of the film is taken from the Robert Dwyer Joyce song of the same name.

-3. Darby O'Gill and the Little People- Looking for something family friendly?
-This classic Disney movie is filled with Irish luck, magic, and wonder.
+Darby O'Gill and the Little People- Looking for a family friendly movie?
+This classic from Disney is filled with Irish luck, magic, and wonder.
 Originally released in 1959, "Darby O'Gill and the Little People" is the tale of an Irishman and his battle with mischievous leprechauns.
 One of the highlights of the film is seeing a youthful Sean Connery before he ever uttered the words "The name is Bond.
 James Bond".